 You can pay by credit/debit card, by cheque or by postal order.

+You can pay for post16 transport online.
 You will need your customer reference number and child's date of birth.
 If you don’t have it, you can find it by using our travel pass search form.

 Use our 24-hour automated telephone payment line and pay by debit or credit card.